Say Somethin' (Mariah Carey song): Synopsis

 As the song's musical introduction begins, "Mimi" is shown on the screen in black letters.
-As they fade, a silver Maserati is shown driving down a populated Paris road, with several black Mercedes Benz sedans following in close proximity.
+As they fade, a silver Maserati is shown driving down a populated Paris road, with several black Mercedes-Benz sedans following in close proximity.
 As several paparazzi begin photographing Carey's vehicle through the many vehicle's sunroofs and windows, close-up shots of Snoop Dogg, as well as alternate scenes of Carey, dressed in a polka dot bikini, while on a bed of personalized Louis Vuitton luggage are interspersed.
 As the video returns to the main scene, Carey is shown inside her car with Pharrell Williams, where he begins caressing her legs and touching her sensually.
 Following the chase, Carey, alongside Dogg, are shown inside a jewelry store, where the pair try on several pairs of earrings and rings.
 The video resumes with Carey dressed in a long trench-coat, strutting inside Louis Vuitton's flagship store on Champs-Élysées.
 Scenes of Carey trying on several outfits and stilettos are shown, as Vogues André Leon Talley makes a cameo appearance as an employee.
-After leaving the boutique, Carey and Williams are shown walking down the Le Pont de Paris bridge, over-looking the Seine river.
+After leaving the boutique, Carey and Williams are shown walking down the Le Pont de Paris bridge, overlooking the Seine river.
 The pair caress each other intimately, and continue down the public bridge in a close embrace.
 Serving as the final scene in the video, Williams brings Carey back to his "bachelor pad", which in reality, was Carey's hotel room during filming.
 As the duo reaches the suite, additional close-ups of Dogg's face are shown.
 The video concludes with Carey sitting atop Williams at a breakfast table, as well as running together down the bridge.
 The scene fades, and the word "Fin" shown, meaning "Finish" in French.